Oxfordshire County Council are spinning the road safety stats again

 So what is true?

-For the case for 20mph to stack up, OCC needs to make it with the adjusted figures, with the recording caveat on the table, with a comparison that isn’t a county against itself, using the crash causation data from TVP’s Stats 19 forms and over more than one good year.
+For the case for Vision Zero and 20mph to stack up, OCC needs to make it with the adjusted figures, with the recording caveat on the table, with a comparison that isn’t a county against itself, using the crash causation data from TVP’s Stats 19 forms and over more than one good year.
 Anything less isn’t road safety analysis.
 It’s marketing – and the data deserves better.
 So do the people who use the county’s roads.

 Sources: Oxfordshire County Council press release, 29 May 2026; DfT, “Reported road casualties in Great Britain, provisional estimates: 2025,” 28 May 2026; DfT data table RAS91.